gardener/gardener-extension-shoot-dns-service/docs/installation/setup.md

 See [example files (20-* and 30-*)](https://github.com/gardener/external-dns-management/tree/master/examples)
 for details for the various provider types.

-This feature is enabled by default, but can be disabled globally in the `ControllerDeployment`
+By default, `DNSProvider` replication is enabled, but it can be disabled globally in the `ControllerDeployment`

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1